Momentum-Team-13/mytunes-mnrolando3/notes.md

 Questions
 - NPM install
-- reloading page
 - how are HTTP errors handled in JS?

 To Do
-- message for HTTP errors in UI and how to handle in JS -- ??
+- message for HTTP errors in UI and how to handle in JS -- IN PROGRESS on lines 66 and 94
 - Track title centering in CSS